Return of Title IV Funds

 Return of Title IV Funds (R2T4)

-If students earn less than the amount disbursed, The University must return a portion of those funds to ED.
-The University makes the return of funds in the following order:
+If students earn less than the amount of Title IV federal financial aid funds disbursed, the University must return a portion of those funds to ED.
+The University makes the return of funds in the following order no later than 45 days from the date the University determines the student has withdrawn, in accordance with the withdrawal policy stated above.
+The University will return any unearned funds in the following order:

-If students are eligible for additional disbursements of Title IV funds, also known as post-withdrawal disbursements, notifications will be sent to the students.
-Unless the students decline, the University will credit Pell and FSEOG grant funds from post-withdrawal disbursements to the students’ accounts to pay for tuition, fees, and room and board, or will make a disbursement directly to the students If post-withdrawal disbursements include loan funds.
-The students must authorize the University to release all or a portion of the loan amounts within 14 days of the University’s notification.
-Students may also authorize the University to apply the funds to any prior outstanding balances that are greater than $200.
-For the students to receive post-withdrawal disbursements, all eligibility requirements must have been met.
-Any excess funds remaining after a return of Title IV funds or post-withdrawal disbursement will be refunded to the students.
+If students are eligible for additional disbursements of Title IV federal financial aid funds because they received less Title IV federal financial aid than the amount that the student or parent (in the case of PLUS loans) has earned, students or parents may be eligible for a post-withdrawal disbursement.
+The University will credit Pell and FSEOG grant funds from post-withdrawal disbursements to the students’ accounts to pay for tuition, fees, and room and board, or any other authorized institutional charges, or will make a disbursement directly to the students.
+If post-withdrawal disbursements include loan funds. the University will send students or parents (in the case of PLUS loans) a notification.
+Students and/or parents must authorize the University to release all or a portion of the loan amounts within 14 days of the notification and may also authorize the University to apply the funds to outstanding balances.
+For the students to receive post-withdrawal disbursements, they must meet all eligibility requirements.
+Any excess funds remaining after a return of Title IV federal financial aid funds or post-withdrawal disbursement will be refunded to the students.